-As explained more fully in Note 7 to the basic financial statements, the School contracted with WHLS of Florida, LLC ("WHLS") for the majority of its day-to-day services which included facilities, equipment, technology, operational support services (including execution of the educational model), personnel and training, management and management consulting.
-WHLS agreed to provide these services for a percentage share of the per pupil revenues received by the School from the District School Board of Lee County thereby assuming the financial risk that such share of revenues will not be sufficient to cover expenses.
-Payment of any excess expenses by WHLS does not represent a loan or future obligation of the School to WHLS.
+During the first five years of operation, the School contracted with WHLS of Florida, LLC ("WHLS") for the majority of its day-to-day services which included facilities, equipment, technology, operational support services, personnel and training, management and management consulting.
+WHLS agreed to provide these services for a percentage share (97%) of the per pupil revenues received by the School from the District thereby assuming the financial risk that such share of revenues would not be sufficient to cover expenses.
+Payment of any excess expenses by WHLS did not represent a loan or future obligation of the School to WHLS.
 For fiscal year 2011, WHLS provided \$33,272 in additional support to the School.
-The School has not renewed its contract with WHLS for the 2012 school year.
+At the end of fiscal year 2011, certain amounts were held apart from revenue pending final settlement of transitional issues as the change in educational management providers took effect.